httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 where the retrieval's URI is the request-uri, the retrieval's same-site status is computed for the HTTP request as defined in {{same-site-requests}}, and the retrieval's type is "HTTP".

+Note: While this spec requires that a single cookie-string be produced, a user agent may consider splitting large request headers within their {{RFC9110}}
+implementation.
+This is due to potential server header length limits (See
+{{server-syntax}}) being exceeded due to servers setting too many large cookies.

 ### Non-HTTP APIs {#non-http}